-When I was thinking where to head next, I recalled one place that caught my attention – Chiang Mai, Thailand: The one of the most popular destination of long-term stay for freelancers and remote workers a.k.a digital nomads, who freed from locations of work and travel around the world while making a living on their laptop.
+When I was thinking about where to head next, I recalled one place that caught my attention – Chiang Mai, Thailand: The one of the most popular destination of long-term stay for freelancers and remote workers a.k.a digital nomads, who freed themselves from the locations of work and travel around the world while making a living on their laptop.

 However, in South East Asia, I’d only been to Singapore about decades ago and Bali two years ago for sightseeing.
 It was not easy for me to imagine living there and my head filled with questions: ‘What are infrastructures like?
 Does the internet fast and stable?’

 And after doing some research, it turns out that my worry might be just a waste.
 Chiang Mai has an amazing environment for living and working!